Guillermo Burdisso: Club career

 Burdisso impressed after breaking into the Rosario Central first team in 2009, but he could not prevent the Canallas dropping into the Primera B at the end of the 2010 Clausura.
 He then joined his brother, Nicolás, at Roma for €500,000 (net of VAT) with option to buy for €4.7 million (net of VAT).

 Burdisso joined Arsenal de Sarandí in 2011.
 In 2012 Boca Juniors bought 25% economic rights each from Rosario Central and third parties HAZ Sport Agency for 3,975,000 and 3,781,875 Argentine pesos, respectively.

 On 11 January 2020, Burdisso joined Lanús.
 After two years in Argentina, it was confirmed on 1 February 2022, that he had returned to Colombia and signed with Deportivo Cali.

+In 2023, he played for Chilean side Universidad Católica.

+After a year at Huracán, he announced his retirement in early 2025.

 International career

 Burdisso made his debut for the Argentina national team on 26 January 2010 in a 3–2 win over Costa Rica.
 He scored Argentina's second goal in the match.